We are open - safety is our top priority!

 Come See Tioga Dental & Orthodontics For A Free Denture Consultation

 Missing or damaged teeth do not need to hold you back any longer.
 Dentures from Tioga Dental & Orthodontics of Gainesville offer a comfortable, cost effective and attractive way to restore your smile and regain your self-confidence.
 And with restored bite function, patients can improve oral and overall health as well.
 Still want to know more about dentures, the benefits or how to finance your treatment?
 If you live in the Gainesville, FL area, call one of our helpful staff members or feel free to peruse the rest of our dentures website.
 The path to a better smile starts today with Tioga Dental & Orthodontics and amazing dentures!
-Call us today at (352) 436-4215 or book an appointment online.
+Call today or book an appointment online.